Sobolev metrics on spaces of manifold valued curves: Incompleteness of constant coefficient metrics on open curves

 \begin{proof} As in Theorem~\ref{thm:metric_completion}, there exists a constant $C$, depending only on $n$, $a_0$ and $a_n$ (or alternatively, on $a_k$, $k=0,\ldots,n$) such that the assumption of Lemma~\ref{lem:bounds_length2} holds.
 Fix $\tilde{L}:= \textup{L}(C,\ell_{c_0},1)$, where $\textup{L}(C,\ell,r)$ is the Lipschitz constant function from Lemma~\ref{lem:bounds_length2}.
 Let

 It follows that

-As in Theorem~\ref{thm:metric_completion}, it follows that in this ball $G$ is uniformly equivalent to a scale-invariant Sobolev metric of order $n$ on $\I^n([0,2\pi];\N)$, hence Lemmata~\ref{lem:bound_speed}--\ref{lem:high_order_bounds} holds uniformly on $B(c_{0},r_0)$ (rather than on every metric ball).
+As in Theorem~\ref{thm:metric_completion}, it follows that in this ball $G$ is uniformly equivalent to a scale-invariant Sobolev metric of order $n$ on $\I^n([0,2\pi];\N)$, hence Lemmata~\ref{lem:bound_speed}--\ref{lem:high_order_bounds} hold uniformly on $B(c_{0},r_0)$ (rather than on every metric ball).